Structuralism: a movement for good governance

 Unfortunately “meta-politics” isn’t a great brand name.
 So I invented a new political philosophy for those of us who recognize the importance of government structure: “Structuralism”.

 Problems of collective action, coordination problems, status quo bias, misaligned incentives, institutional sclerosis, regulatory capture – these are the kind of problems that concern structuralists.
 We seek to create a healthy substrate for a thousand different kinds of society to grow and prosper.
-Structuralist ideas for achieving better governance include subsidiarity, dynamic geography, free exit, written constitutions, independent courts, separation of powers, charter cities, seasteading, term limits, built-in sunset on regulations, license-free zones, voting reforms, and polycentric law, among others.
+Structuralist ideas for achieving better governance include subsidiarity, dynamic geography, free exit, written constitutions, independent courts, separation of powers, charter cities, seasteading, term limits, built-in sunset on regulations, license-free zones, seo services uk, voting reforms, and polycentric law, among others.